CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/talonfx-control-requests/closed-loop-requests.rst

 Closed-Loop Control
 ===================

 Closed-loop control typically refers to control of a motor that relies on sensor data to adjust based on error.
 Systems/mechanisms that rely on maintaining a certain position or velocity achieve this state using closed-loop control.
-This is achieved by `feedback <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/control-system-basics.html>`__ (PID controllers) and `feedforward <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html>`__ control.
+This is achieved by `feedback <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html>`__ (PID) and `feedforward <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-feedforward.html>`__ control.
 Closed-loop control can be performed on the robot controller or on the individual motor controllers.
 The benefit of onboard closed-loop control is that there is no sensor latency and 1 kHz update frequency.
 This can result in a more responsive output compared to running the closed-loop on the robot controller.

 Since closed-loop control changes based on the dynamics of the system (velocity, mass, CoG, etc.), closed-loop relies on PID and feedforward parameters.
 These parameters are configured either via :doc:`/docs/tuner/configs` or in :doc:`code </docs/api-reference/api-usage/configuration>`.
-The parameters can be determined using System Identification (such as with `WPILib SysID <https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html>`__) or through `manual tuning <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tuning-pid-controller.html>`__.
+The parameters can be determined using System Identification (such as with `WPILib SysID <https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html>`__) or through `manual tuning <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/tutorial-intro.html>`__.

 Manual tuning typically follows this process: